 The role of a project manager in marketing

-How to leverage project management solutions to assist your marketing team
+How to leverage project management solutions and project management software for marketing to assist your marketing team

 Let's begin with the basics.